Meroje/documentation-en/source/understand/media_centre.rst

 * or the file will be sent on the standard output, but without creating a symbolic link (permissions need to be checked for each and every request).

+In the case of :doc:`transformed images </app_create/image_transform>`, the process is similar with a additional step: storing of the transformed image in the directory :file:`local/cache/media/`.

 Optimisation
 ************